lowcoder-org/lowcoder/docs/build-apps/component-guides/custom-component.md

 # Custom component

-In Openblocks, you can design custom components using React.js library to satisfy specific needs when building your app.
+In Lowcoder, you can design custom components using React.js library to satisfy specific needs when building your app.
 The custom component can be static or dynamic, but either requires coding.

 {% hint style="info" %}
 If you consider the custom component you are crafting suits general use cases, contact us and we are happy to do coding.